andeek/CreativeComponent/presentation/cc_kaplan_andrea.md

 - ~~Graph layout~~ is an assignment of a Cartesian coordinate to each node for display in 2D or 3D
 - Layout of a graph significantly affects the number of communities that users detect within a graph
 - Humans used to detect communities \( \Rightarrow \) special attention needs to be paid to the layout being used
-- Location of a node spatially relative to other nodes in a cluster has a significant effect on user: "adjacent nodes must be placed near to each other if possible"
+- Location of a node spatially relative to other nodes in a cluster has a significant effect on user: "adjacent nodes must be placed near to each other if possible" (McGrath, Blythe, and Krackhardt, 1996)

 Force-Directed Layout
 ========================================================